Exhibition and Publication

 Sept-Dec 2023

-A research on the work of Nanda Vigo through the lens of science fiction
+Research on the work of Nanda Vigo through the lens of science fiction

-as a curator in residence at the Zero Foundation in Düsseldorf
+curator in residence at the Zero Foundation in Düsseldorf

 Artists in the ZERO group base their work on a socio-political awareness of their time and respond to their artistic context and societal reality in radical ways.
 As mentioned in their manifest, subjects like light, future, and essentialism are central aspects of their thinking.
 Nanda Vigo’s practice, ideas, and interests fit and add to the collective.
 Still, she stood out as one of the few women in the Zero group and as a very articulated and active member between 1964 and 1966.
 Moreover, she fought the categorizations of gender and those of the disciplines of designer, architect, and artist; Vigo claimed to work harder for success than their male colleagues.